|Executive Director/Head of School||Brian Brown, Ph.D.

 Richard G. Collins, Ph.D.

 Richard G. Collins, Ph.D received his doctorate from St. Louis University and has completed post-doctorial work at both Boston College and Southern Illinois University.
-He is also the Chief Executive Officer of Brehm’s OPTIONS program, which helps adults with Learning Disabilities and Attention Deficit Disorder in their transition to college.
 He is a former faculty member at Leslie University, where he was the Lab School Director, and he has served as an adjunct faculty member at Harvard University, Boston College, Font Bonne University, and other colleges.
 Dr. Collins has been an administrator and teacher in both public and private schools and often serves as a consultant for start-up schools.
 His strategic planning work has included facilitating future development and adapting research in schools.
 He sits on several boards of directors of both local and national organizations that work with special needs students, including non-profit schools.
 Dr. Collins is also a recognized authority on Learning Disabilities and Attention Deficit Disorder and is frequently called upon to lecture and present at conferences on these subjects.
 He brings a personal understanding to these topics, as he has ADD and is an adult dyslexic himself.

 Terri Lynn Douglas